 March 8, 2020

-SharePoint 2019 On-Premise vs. Hosted in the Cloud — Which One Is Better?
+SharePoint Latest Version: On-Premise vs. the Cloud — Which is Better?

-Maybe you’re a business owner looking for a robust enterprise content management system, and you’re asking yourself, “Should I use Microsoft SharePoint?”
+Maybe you’re a business owner looking for a robust enterprise content management system, and you’re asking yourself, “Should I use the latest version of Microsoft SharePoint?”
 Or perhaps you already use the on-premise version of the software, but you’re interested in what the SharePoint cloud version can offer your business.

 Whatever the reason for your interest, it’s important to understand the differences between the two versions so you can make the right choice for your organization.
 Read on to learn more about the benefits and limitations of SharePoint 2019 vs. SharePoint Online.

 SharePoint is a powerful enterprise content management and collaboration tool with a myriad of features that allow you to manage content, host files, integrate third-party apps, and communicate and collaborate within and outside of your organization.

 First launched in 2001 by Microsoft, an estimated 190 million professionals in approximately 200,000 businesses across the globe currently use it.
 Of course, since you need the most advanced technologies to ensure your business can operate securely and efficiently, you might be wondering what the newest version of SharePoint is.
 The answer is SharePoint 2019.